metno/MMS/README.md

 # MMS
-Documentation of the Met Messaging System, most of the documentation is on the Wiki (https://github.com/metno/MMS/wiki)
+Documentation of the Met Messaging System.
+Most of the documentation is on the Wiki (https://github.com/metno/MMS/wiki)

 ## Terminology
 ### Production hub